jeffrey6557/CS205-Parallel-Computing-Project/README.md

 ![true architecture](images/true_architecture.png)

 *Figure 3: Real architecture of our algorithm.
-Notice that Adam and AdaGrad will be merged.*
+Note that Adam, AdaGrad, Hessian-Free are optimization methods that can be run in parallel through OpenMP.
+Each of these optimization methods can also be run sequentially, which will be our baseline when comparing the competence of our parallelization.*

 ## Methods and Results